-1, Alex Martin Chaves sole owner gener ral partner mana mana glng member X Presi dent, Secretary, or other proper title) Chief Executive Officer of PCAM, LLC Name of proposer make this certification in support of a proposal for a contract with the County of Los Angeles for services within the scope of Los Angeles County Code Section 2.180.010, which provides as follows: CONFACT WITH, ohibited.
-A. Notwithstanding any other section of this code, the county shall not and shall reject any bid or proposal submitted by, the persons or entities specified the board of supervisors finds that special circumstances exist which justify the ch contract.
-1. Employees of the county or of public agencies for which the board of supervisors is the governing body; 2.
-Profit-making firms or businesses in which employees described in subdivision 1 of subsection A serve as officers, principals, partners, or major shareholders; 3.
-Persons who, within the immediately preceding 12 months, came within the provisions of subdivision 1 of subsection A, and who: (a) Were employed in positions of substantial responsibility in the area of service to be performed by the contract; or (b) Participated in any way in developing the contract of its service specifications; and 4.
-Profit-making firms or businesses in which the former employees described in subdivision 3 of subsection A, serve as officers, principals, partners, or major shareholders. whose no spo herein, falsifica position in the Couse or economic or has or shall ormed and believe that personnel who developed and/or participated in the preparation of this in scope of Code Section 2.180.010 as cited above.
-Furthermore, that no County employee ounty enables him/her to influence the award of this contract, or any competing contract, and c dependent of such employee is or shall be employed in any capacity by the Contractor have any direct or indirect financial interest in this contract.
-I understand and agree that any ficate will be grounds for rejection of this Proposal and cancellation of any contract awarded at. certify under penalty of perjury under the laws of California that the foregoing is true and correct.
+Contracts Prohibited.
+A. Notwithstanding any other section of this code, the county shall not contract with, and shall reject any bid or proposal submitted by, the persons or entities specified below, unless the board of supervisors finds that special circumstances exist which justify the approval of such contract.

+- 1. Employees of the county or of public agencies for which the board of supervisors is the governing body; - 2.
+Profit-making firms or businesses in which employees described in subdivision 1 of subsection A serve as officers, principals, partners, or major shareholders; - 3.
+Persons who, within the immediately preceding 12 months, came within the provisions of subdivision 1 of subsection A, and who: - (a) Were employed in positions of substantial responsibility in the area of service to be performed by the contract; or - (b) Participated in any way in developing the contract of its service specifications; and - 4.
+Profit-making firms or businesses in which the former employees described in subdivision 3 of subsection A, serve as officers, principals, partners, or major shareholders.

+I hereby certify I am informed and believe that personnel who developed and/or participated in the preparation of this contract do not fall within scope of Code Section 2.180.010 as cited above.
+Furthermore, that no County employee whose position in the County enables him/her to influence the award of this contract, or any competing contract, and no spouse or economic dependent of such employee is or shall be employed in any capacity by the Contractor herein, or has or shall have any direct or indirect financial interest in this contract.
+I understand and agree that any falsification in this Certificate will be grounds for rejection of this Proposal and cancellation of any contract awarded pursuant to this Proposal.

+I certify under penality of perjury under the laws of California that the foregoing is true and correct.